conradakunga/Blog/_posts/2025-02-27-dapper-part-3-executing-queries.md

 ## 1. Ad Hoc SQL

-Occasionally, you might need to execute some queries against your database, for example, ad-hoc SQL, to delete some records.
+Occasionally, you might need to execute some queries against your database.
+For example, some ad-hoc SQL to delete some records.

 You do this using the `Execute` method or the `async` equivalent, `ExecuteAsync`.